jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_2.md

     }
 </style>

 _In the previous post I described the original biological context and questions that sequence alignments came to answer.
-In this post I will one step further into the formal definition of alignments_
+In this post I will move one step further into the formal definition of alignments, before entering the alignment algorithms themselves_

-> Check also the [companion notebook](add companion address) (more info at the [end of the post](#code)).

 # How to Define an Alignment?

 If you had the opportunity to read my [previous post](/sequence_alignments_1), I hope you built a good intuition about what an alignment is and what is it good for.
-In this post I want to go a step further into analyzing sequence alignments and devising effective algorithms to build them automatically.
-To achieve this, intuition is important but not enough.
+In this post I want to go a step further into analyzing sequence alignments before starting to discuss effective algorithms to build them automatically.

+To achieve our goals, intuition is helps but it is not enough.
 We need to formally define sequence alignments and establish a way to quantify how "_good_" they are.

-## Let's get formal
+# Let's get formal

 If $$A$$ and $$B$$ are two sequences of letters of an alphabet, an alignment between them is a succession of "operations" on $$A$$ that will make it identical to $$B$$.

 Let $$A_i$$ the letter in the $$i^{th}$$ position of $$A$$.
 The operations required to perform an alignment can be:
 - __MATCH__: Keep $$A_i$$ unchanged.
-- __MISMATCH__: Replace $$A_i$$ by a letter of the alphabet.
+- __MISMATCH__: Replace $$A_i$$ by anohter letter of the alphabet.
 - __GAP__, can be either:
     - Delete $$A_i$$, shifting all remaining letters to the left, i.e., $$\forall j : j > i, A_{j-1} \leftarrow A_{j}$$).
     - Insert a letter of the alphabet in position $$i$$, shifting all remaining letters to the right, i.e., $$\forall j : j > i, A_j \rightarrow A_{j+1}$$.